dwaite/connect/openid-connect-self-issued-v2-1_0.md

 A sub type is used by Self-Issued OP to advertise which types of identifiers are supported for the `sub` claim.
 Two types are defined by this specification:

 - jkt
     - JWK Thumbprint Subject sub type.
-When this subject sub type is used, the `sub` Claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
+When this subject sub type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` claim.
 [RFC7638]

 - did
     - Decentralized sub type.
 When this sub type is used,  the `sub` value MUST be a DID defined in [DID-CORE].